elasticio/elasticio.github.io/content/_components/hubspot/index.md

 *   **To Object Type** drop-down: Choose to what object

 > **Please note**: Objects to associate are not dynamically retrieved, so please
-> make sure in Hubspot documentation that selected objects can be associated.
+> make sure in HubSpot documentation that selected objects can be associated.

 #### Input Metadata